s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 ## Dataflow Through Services: REST and RPC
-communicate process over a network.
+Communicate process over a network.
 The arrangement calls `Client` and `Server`.
+There are variance client like web-browser, native app running on a mobile